giellalt/lang-smj/smj.md

  LEXICON BÁJNUK  ! hardcoded denominal derivations, latus has changed from o>u, a>a, e>á (Bájnno>bájnuk, juolgge>juolgák, giella>gielak.
 Attr same as pred, no comp in this lexicon.

  LEXICON TSÅHPÅK  ! hardcoded denominal derivations latus has changed from o>u, a>a, e>á AND -GIS attr.
-Attr same as pred is err/orth taged. no comp in this lexicon
+Attr same as pred is err/orth taged. no comp in this lexicon.

- LEXICON GIEVLEK  ! hardcoded denominal derivations, not same as BÁJNUK since latus has unexpected vowel.
+ LEXICON GIEVLEK  ! hardcoded derivations, not same as BÁJNUK since latus has unexpected vowel.
 Latus hasn't changed o>u, a>a, e>á.
 Goes directly to BÁJNUK, only made to sort these different kinds of derivations.
+Many of these may be derivated from verbs or other adjectives.

- LEXICON SJERVAK  ! hardcoded denominal derivations, not same as TSÅHPÅK since latus has unexpected vowel.
+ LEXICON SJERVAK  ! hardcoded derivations, not same as TSÅHPÅK since latus has unexpected vowel.
 Latus hasn't changed o>u, a>a, e>á.
 Goes directly to TSÅHPÅK, only made to sort these different kinds of derivations.
+Many of these may be derivated from verbs or other adjectives.

  LEXICON DIBME  ! even and contracted